Articulated Flies | Frank Brassard

 Read More

 If you look at the first trout system and compare it with the new collection of flies featured in the Summer 2025 issue, you’ll see an evolution and an improvement in the patterns.
-Every year, Jeremy Davies on the hunt for new materials — testing new hooks, beads, dubbing, and other products that will enhance our time and success on the water.
-What follows are 5 bonus patterns for your summer tying.
-Pick up the Summer issue to see 20 more innovative flies you will want to add to your Trout System!
+Every year, Jeremy Davies goes on the hunt for new materials — testing new hooks, beads, dubbing, and other products that will enhance our time and success on the water.
+Below are 6 bonus patterns for your tying.
+Pick up the Summer issue to see 20 more innovative flies you will want to add to your fly box.

 Read More